Description

 exists in tab-delimited files, use flag-l

-. - Do not mix use digital fields and column names.
+. - Do not mix use field (column) numbers and names.

 Examples